searls/rubbycop/manual/cops.md

 ## Cops

-In RuboCop lingo the various checks performed on the code are called cops.
+In RubbyCop lingo the various checks performed on the code are called cops.
 Each cop is responsible for detecting one particular offense.
 There are several cop departments, grouping the cops by class of offense.
 A short description of the different departments is provided below.